10 min read

 Flexibility

-Coda licensing has flexibility built in.
+Superhuman Docs licensing has flexibility built in.
 This means that you can always course correct should you find that a different set of users need to be Doc Makers.
 As a workspace admin, you can upgrade or downgrade any user at any time.
 Additionally, depending on your workspace settings, editors will have the ability to submit Doc Maker upgrade requests.
 Learn more here.

-Doc Maker requests and approvals.
+Doc Maker requests and approvals

 • Instant Approval